esl/MongooseIM/doc/modules/mod_mam.md

 Servers SHOULD NOT archive messages that do not have a `<body/>` child tag.
 Servers SHOULD NOT archive delayed messages.

 From MAM v0.3 onwards it is expected that all messages that hold meaningful content, rather than state changes such as Chat State Notifications, are archived.

+#### Archiving chat markers

+Archiving chat markers can be enabled by setting `archive_chat_markers` option to `true`.
+However it only works if `is_archivable_message` callback module is set to `mod_mam_utils` or isn't set at all.

+When performing full text search chat markers are treated as if they had empty message body.

 ### Riak backend